Facts about Queen Elizabeth

 Queen Elizabeth II Biography

-Elizabeth and Philip have four children: Charles (b.
+Elizabeth and Philip had four children: Charles (b.
 1948), Anne (b.
 1950), Andrew (b.
 1960) and Edward (b.
-1964); as the eldest, Prince Charles is heir to the throne.
-Queen Elizabeth II is the sister of the late Princess Margaret, daughter of the late Queen Mother, mother-in-law to the late Princess Diana, and grandmother to the princes William and Harry.
+1964); as the eldest, Prince Charles was heir to the throne.
+Queen Elizabeth II was the sister of Princess Margaret, daughter of the late Queen Mother, mother-in-law to the late Princess Diana, and grandmother to the princes William and Harry.

-Queen Elizabeth II also shares a name, if not a number, with a famous predecessor: Queen Elizabeth I, who reigned from 1558-1603.
+Queen Elizabeth II also shared a name, if not a number, with a famous predecessor: Queen Elizabeth I, who reigned from 1558-1603.

 Queen Elizabeth II celebrated her Golden Jubilee in 2002, marking 50 years on the throne, and then followed with a Diamond Jubilee celebration in 2012 and a Platinum Jubilee celebration in the summer of 2022, celebrating 70 years on the throne.

 She became the longest-serving monarch in British history on on September 9th, 2015, when she reached 63 years, seven months and two days as queen — surpassing her great-great grandmother Queen Victoria.

 “Old age” was the official cause of death given on Queen Elizabeth II’s death certificate.
 The certificate said she died at 3:10 pm on September 8, 2022… Queen Elizabeth II was played by Helen Mirren in the 2006 film The Queen; Prince Philip was played by James Cromwell… The U.K. had 15 different prime ministers during Elizabeth’s time as queen, from Winston Churchill through Liz Truss.
 (You might count it as 16 if you count each of the two terms of Harold Wilson.)
 The queen had just greeted her final prime minister, Liz Truss, on September 6, 2022 — two days before her own death.